-- people with weakened immune systems, such as persons who HIV/AIDS, persons who have had an organ or bone marrow transplant, or who have had cancer treatment;
+- People with weakened immune systems, such as those who have HIV/AIDS, an organ or bone marrow transplant, or who have had cancer treatment

-These people can have severe reactions and serious complications.
-There is a chance these people could die from the infection.
-Speak to your healthcare provider if you have a weakened immune system and you are concerned about the quality of the water in your community.
-You might be told to boil drinking water or install a water filter system.
+People more sensitive to waterborne illnesses can have severe reactions and serious complications, including death.
+Speak to your healthcare provider if you have a weakened immune system, or are concerned about the quality of the drinking water in your community.
 For more information, see HealthLinkBC File #56 Preventing Water-borne Infections For People with Weakened Immune Systems.

-Although there is little chance of getting Toxoplasmosis through drinking water, this disease is a concern for pregnant women.
+Although the risk is relatively low of getting Toxoplasmosis through drinking water, this disease is a concern for pregnant women.
 For more information, see HealthLinkBC File #43 Toxoplasmosis.

 See your health care provider as soon as possible if:

-- your illness does not go away within a few days; or
+- Your symptoms do not go away within a few days

 Notify your local public health unit so that the source of infection can be located and controlled.

-Do not drink water directly from lakes, streams, rivers, springs or ponds, which may be infected by the feces of infected wild animals, pets, or humans.
+Do not drink water directly from lakes, streams, rivers, springs, creeks or ponds.
+This water may be infected by the feces (waste) of infected animals or humans.

 If your community has a boil water advisory or notice, or you are concerned about the quality of the water in your community, see HealthLinkBC File #49b Disinfecting Drinking Water.